Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 Image from Xue et al. [[1]](#1)

 The hyperparameter \$\alpha\$ results in an optimal FID-5k score at about 0.2, smaller and larger alpha values decrease the performance. \
-This is explained by the fact that $\alpha$ is part of the threshold which decides if an entry in the Cross Attention Map is 0 or 1, so a bigger $\alpha$ leads to a sparser Map, while a smaller to a less sparser Map.
+This is explained by the fact that $\alpha$ is part of the threshold which decides if an entry in the Cross Attention Map is 0 or not, so a bigger $\alpha$ leads to a sparser Map, while a smaller to a less sparser Map.
 As the paper describes, the value of 0.2 implies a balance between preserving adequate features and avoiding the use of unimportant features. \
 The hyperparameter \$T_c\$ is optimal at about 500, for smaller values it slowly decreases, for bigger it decreases fast. \
-The result is logical, because a small $T_c$ stops edge-supervised learning earlier which can result in worse results.
-On the other side a large $T_c$ stops edge-supervised learning very late which can also worsen the results, because the edge detector module is no longer able to retrieve useful information from the image at that timestep.
+The result is logical, because a small $T_c$ stops edge-supervised learning earlier which can result in worse results, because the Edge-supervised Learning was used in fewer steps.
+On the other side a large $T_c$ stops edge-supervised learning very late which can also worsen the results, because the edge detection module is no longer able to retrieve useful information from the image at that timestep.

 Experiments between the CLIP score and FID-5k show that the model with all three Space-MoE, Time-MoE and Edge-supervised Learning is overall the best one. \
-The best FID-5k value is achieved at a CLIP score at about 0.33 for all models except the model without Space-MoE which has its peak at a CLIP score of about 0.315.
+The best FID-5k value is achieved at a CLIP score of about 0.33 for all models except the model without Space-MoE which has its peak at a CLIP score of about 0.315.
 Since we want to achieve a high CLIP score and a low FID-5k value, the model with all the modules is as previously mentioned the best one.
 This implies that all modules contribute effectively.
 Interesting is also that the model without Space-MoE has its FID-5k peak with a significantly lower CLIP score than the other models while having a quite similiar FID-5k value compared to the model without Time-MoE and the model without Edge-supervised learning.
-This implies that the Space-MoE have a big contribution to the better text alignment of RAPHAEL.
+This implies that the Space-MoE have a big contribution to the better text and image similarity of RAPHAEL, since the CLIP score measures the text and image similarity.

 The number of Experts can influence the FID-5k score and the computational complexity. \
 The FID-5k score gets better very fast at the beginning but flattens out quite fast, for the Time-MoE earlier than for the Space-MoE. \
 This shows that a larger number of both Space-MoE and Time-MoE has a positive effect on the quality of the output.
 But on the other hand the computational complexity grows with an increasing number of experts. \
-This results makes sense since a larger number of experts increases the number of computations and therefore slows down the model.
+This results make sense since a larger number of experts increases the number of computations and therefore slows down the model.
 But overall a model using a sparse MoE approach such as RAPHAEL does will usually be more effient than a model using just a single more complex FFN/MLP.

 <span style="color: #064273;">Experiments</span>
 ======